gsannikov/embedded_sdk/src/auto_forge/resources/help/builder/gcc-x64.md

-# GCC x86_64 Native Toolchain Help
+# GCC x86_64 Native Toolchain Guide

 This guide explains how to install and troubleshoot the native x64 GCC toolchain on Linux systems.